samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 In this step, you have to provide few details:

-* _App name_: This will be the name of the function app.
+* _App name_: This will be the name of the Azure Function.
 You can add something like "auth0-function-app".
 In my case, I used "auth0securedfunction" but you can't use the same as the name has to be unique.
-* _Subscription_: This is the type of the subcscription that you have.
+* _Subscription_: This is the type of the subscription that you have.
 * _Resource group_: This will be the group where function app will be located.
 You can select "Create new" and type "function-app-rg".
 * _OS_: As the host operating system, you can select "Windows".
 * _Hosting plan_: You can set it as "Consumption Plan" so you pay only for the number of executions.